CoderDojoDC/CoderDojoDC.github.io/index.md

 ## What to bring

-Our meetings are free and open to all children.
-Children 12 and under must bring a parent, but we strongly encourage all parents to stay and help out.
 If you have a laptop, please bring it, but it is not required.
 In the past we have worked with [Codestarter](https://codestarter.org/) to help every child who's interested in programming to have their own computer, but unfortunately the Codestarter program has ended.
 We are currently investigating some options to create a similar program that would allow us to facilitate getting good starter laptops for programming into the hands of kids who need them.
 If you are able to help us in this effort (for example, by helping us to spec a good, inexpensive laptop, or to develop an installation image including Linux and some free software useful for programming -- along the lines of [Codestarter's Chromebook installer](https://github.com/codestarterorg/ubuntu-chromebook-installer)), please get in touch!

 The most important things to bring, though, are your creativity, energy and a desire to share what you know and learn what you don't.
 If you're already